 Ridge moved to San Francisco in 1907 after her mother died.
-Though a thirty-three-year-old divorcee, she held great hope for this fresh start.
-Rose Emily Ridge reinvented herself as Lola Ridge, poet and painter, and described herself as being only twenty -three years old.
-This fib about her age later caused friends to remark on her premature ill health and delicacy, and even the New York Times printed her age as fifty-seven and not sixty-seven at her death in 1941.
-Ridge made her literary debut in North America in the journal Overland Monthly, which described her as "a young Australian poet and artist, who is not without fame in her own land."
-Having left her mark on California's literary scene, she moved to New York's Greenwich Village.
+Though a 33-year-old divorcée, she held great hope for this fresh start.
+Rose Emily Ridge reinvented herself as Lola Ridge, poet and painter, and described herself as being only 23 years old.
+This fib about her age later caused friends to remark on her premature ill health and delicacy, and even the New York Times printed her age as 57 and not 67 at her death in 1941.
+Ridge made her literary debut in North America in the journal Overland Monthly, which described her as “a young Australian poet and artist, who is not without fame in her own land.”
+Having left her mark on California’s literary scene, she moved to New York’s Greenwich Village.

 In 1918 the New Republic published Ridge’s sequence of poems called “The Ghetto.”
 The poem instantly drew attention, and later that year she published this and other poems in The Ghetto and Other Poems.
 Likely influenced by her own experience living on the Lower East Side, many of the forty-three free-verse poems explore the life of Jewish immigrants in New York City’s ghettos.
 Critics found the work rough but powerful, as Conrad Aiken wrote in Dial, “One hesitates to make suggestions.
 Miss Ridge might have to sacrifice too much vigor and richness to obtain a greater beauty of form; the effort might prove her undoing.
 By the degree of her success or failure in this undertaking, however, she would become aware of her real capacities as an artist.”
 Some critics were struck by the strong visual quality, as described by Bella Cohen in New York Call: “She has mixed her paints in the old way, but she has thrown her brush across the canvas with strange, bold strokes.”
 The shocking subject matter, such as the murder of a black baby by white women during the East St. Louis race riots, also made a bold impression on the literary scene.
 Ridge began publishing more of her poetry in journals such as the Dial, the New Republic, Poetry and the Literary Digest.